-Why It’s Important To Address Quality Measures Like a Racing Team
+Why It’s Important To Address Quality Measure Requirements Like a Racing Team

 Healthcare organizations deal with a seemingly endless list of demands including expanding access to care, financial sustainability, staffing shortages, rigorous data security, government regulations and quality improvement initiatives.
-Many organizations can operate full throttle and still find they are unable to keep up with all the demands.
+Many organizations can operate full throttle and still find they are unable to keep up with all the demands; it can be easy for quality measure requirements to remain on the back burner of tasks to accomplish.

 Quality programs facilitated by CMS and commercial health plans provide critical funding to support healthcare operations.
 They require diligent data collection and end-of-year reporting that is often left to the last minute and leads to a mad scramble as the due date approaches.
-Not only does this just-in-time approach place tremendous stress on everyone involved in the process, but it often results in organizations doing the minimum possible to meet the measures instead of delivering an optimal solution that improves end user adoption, patient outcomes and scales year-over-year.
+This often results in organizations doing the bare minimum to meet the measures instead of delivering an optimal solution that improves end user adoption and patient outcomes and scales year-over-year.

 Healthcare leaders can learn a lesson from how professional race teams approach getting their vehicles ready for a major event.
 They don’t just show up at the venue, fill the tank and send the driver out on the track.
 There is a tremendous amount of pre-race planning and monitoring during the race to ensure their car has its best chance of winning.